top of page

 The Start of My Interest

-I took a college philosophy class that ended up being a game-changer for me in so many ways.
-Throughout the semester, I came across all sorts of philosophical ideas and theories that really pushed my thinking and got me diving deep into the realms of human thought and existence.
-The class was packed with lively discussions, interesting readings, and assignments that made me explore the minds of big thinkers like Plato, Aristotle, Kant, and Nietzsche, among others.
+I took a college philosophy class that really changed the way I think.
+Throughout the semester, I came across all sorts of philosophical ideas that pushed my boundaries and made me question everything about human thought and existence.
+The class was full of lively chats, interesting readings, and assignments that dove into the works of thinkers like Plato, Aristotle, Kant, and Nietzsche.

-One thing I absolutely loved about the class was the mix of perspectives my classmates brought to our talks.
-Every session felt like a vibrant exchange of ideas, where we could debate ethical dilemmas, the nature of reality, and the meaning of life itself.
-The collaborative learning vibe created a sense of community and curiosity that I found super enriching.
-I enjoyed how we could break down complex arguments and challenge each other's views while keeping things respectful, which is key in philosophy.
+I absolutely loved the mix of perspectives my classmates brought to our discussions.
+It was a vibrant exchange of ideas about ethical dilemmas, reality, and the meaning of life.
+This collaborative vibe created a real sense of community and curiosity, where we could challenge each other's views with respect.

-But there was one big downside to the course that really bugged me.
-My instructor, while super knowledgeable and passionate about the subject, had this quirky grading policy that seemed to show his personal biases.
-I noticed that even when I presented solid arguments that lined up with his philosophical stance, my grades didn’t always match the quality of my work.
-This was especially frustrating because I felt philosophy should be about exploring and discussing different ideas, not just sticking to one viewpoint.
+But there was a downside: the instructor's grading policy seemed a bit biased.
+Even when I backed up my arguments with solid reasoning that aligned with his views, my grades didn’t always match the quality of my work.
+This was frustrating because philosophy should be about exploring different ideas, not just sticking to one perspective.

-Philosophy is all about questioning assumptions and engaging with different perspectives.
-It pushes people to think critically and form their own beliefs based on reasoned arguments and evidence.
-The idea that you could get lower grades just for agreeing with an instructor’s point of view seemed to go against what philosophy is all about.
-It made me think about how important academic freedom is and how educators need to create a space where students can express their thoughts without worrying about backlash.
+Philosophy is all about questioning assumptions and engaging with different viewpoints, encouraging critical thinking and well-reasoned arguments.
+Getting lower grades for agreeing with the instructor seemed to go against what philosophy is all about.
+It made me realize how important it is to have academic freedom and a space where you can express yourself openly without fear of backlash.

 In the end, my experience in the philosophy class was a mix of love for the subject and frustration with the grading.
-While I loved diving into deep questions and having meaningful discussions, I also saw the need for a more open-minded approach to grading that respects the variety of thought that philosophy brings.
-This experience has left a lasting mark on how I see philosophy and the importance of critical thinking in both school and life.
+While I enjoyed the deep discussions, I saw the need for a more open-minded approach to grading that respects philosophy's diversity of thought.
+This experience has left a lasting impact on how I view philosophy and the importance of critical thinking in education and life.

 The Evolving Legacy of Philosophical Inquiry